Arkansas needs change.

 Education: Public dollars are for public schools.

-Besides that, I want to give schools and educators the support they need to innovate, to explain the world as it really is, and to prepare the next generation for a better future.
+I want to give schools and educators the support they need to innovate, to explain the world as it really is, and to prepare the next generation for a better future.

 Democracy: The People Rule, period.

-Republicans in D.C. and Little Rock are tired of being accountable to voters and of having to listen to the people.
-That’s too bad.
 I support the Arkansas Ballot Measure Rights Amendment to take back our power and protect our rights to vote and to decide our own state laws.
-I also want to make it easier for all citizens to register.
+I also want to make it easier for all eligible citizens to register to vote.

 Health care: Too many of us are dying too soon, and we all pay for it.